MicrosoftDocs/Devices-docs/surface/warranty-and-service-claim-form.md

 ---
-title: Warranty and Service claim form for Surface, Surface Hub, HoloLens 2, and Azure Kinect ms.reviewer: phorton
+title: Submit a Warranty and Service claim for Microsoft devices ms.reviewer: phorton
 manager: frankbu
 description: Submit warranty and service claims for Microsoft Surface, Surface Hub, HoloLens 2, and Azure Kinect products using this step-by-step guide.